Fraud and Financial Crime Management

 For today’s smarter fraudsters, weak controls and fewer resources provide an ideal opportunity for exploitation.

 HR, IT, Finance and the Audit team all need to collaborate and work together as an effective unit in order to successfully protect the business.
 74% of fraud cases involved the exploitation of weak internal controls by fraudsters and newly announced government proposals are set to make the boardroom more accountable.

-Business leaders will also now be forced to balance anti-fraud investment, an item which may have suffered previously as a result of cost cutting.
+Business leaders will also now be forced to balance anti-fraud investment, an item that may have suffered previously as a result of cost-cutting.

 Many companies remain overconfident in their ability to defend themselves against attacks.
 The truth of the matter is that fraud is not just a firewall/cyber security system issue.